ealker/university-notes/CS31310_Agile/planning.md

 ## XP Approach to Planning

-XP takes a "planning games" approach to planning software projects.
+XP takes an approach to planning software projects called "Planning Games".

 > "The emphasis is on steering the project – which is quite straightforward – rather than on exact prediction of what will be needed and how long it will take – which is quite difficult." from [Ron Jeffries](https://ronjeffries.com/xprog/what-is-extreme-programming/)